intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 A suspension is formed of three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
 The preparation is a chord tone (consonance).
 The suspension is *the same note* as the preparation and *will always be on-chord*, **which means that all suspensions require two chords**, because the preparation will be on a different chord than the NCT itself.
 The suspension then resolves downward by step to the resolution, which occurs over the same harmony as the suspension.

 Of note, it is a common misconception among students that a suspension is only present if you see a *tied* note.
 This is not true; the tone can be re-articulated.
 It only needs to follow the pattern of
-- chord tone -> non-chord tone approached by static motion on a new chord -> resolution within the same chord
+- chord tone on the first chord-> non-chord tone approached by static motion on a second chord -> resolution within the second chord

 The suspension is in many respects the opposite of an anticipation (see the next topic, Unit 9b); if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
 However, in composition and improvisation, the suspension must be treated with a great deal more care than an anticipation.
 The most common suspensions (and their resolutions) in upper voices form the following intervallic patterns against the bass: 9–8, 7–6, 4–3.
 (With the exception of 9–8, the pitch class of the resolution tone should never sound in another voice simultaneous with the suspended tone.)